marcopennekamp/lore/specification/traits-structs.md

 - Open type variables must be **uniquely deducible**.
 This means that the type variable may only occur in one position of a single property.
 - Properties typed with an open type variable must be **immutable**.

-The option examples demonstrates how open type variables can be **declared:**
+The option example demonstrates how open type variables can be **declared:**

 ```
 trait Option[+A]